OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:22

-Segub fathered Jair, who had twenty-three cities in the land of Gilead.
+Segub was the father of Jair, who possessed twenty-three cities in the land of Gilead.

 ---